EXPECTED CUMULATIVE PROGRESS

 How do ECP checks happen?

 ECP Progress Checks automatically occur every two quarters that a student is registered.
 If a student does not meet the expected units, a hold will be automatically placed on the student record the following quarter.
-To remove the hold, the student will be required to meet with a College Counselor to discuss his/her academic progress and create a realistic program plan.
+To remove the hold, the student will be required to meet with a College advisor to discuss his/her academic progress and create a realistic program plan.

 If a student catches up with ECP by the next monitored term, then no hold will be placed.
 If the student is confident that he/she will graduate within four years, then file an ECP Exemption Plan.

 Since ECP Progress checks and holds are automatic, holds cannot be preemptively avoided.
-However, students are encouraged to meet with a College Counselor at any time for guidance in creating appropriate study lists and to set a realistic program plan.
+However, students are encouraged to meet with a College advisor at any time for guidance in creating appropriate study lists and to set a realistic program plan.

 Track your progress on MyUCLA (Classes tab > Grades and Transcripts > Expected Cumulative Progress).